-For many other careers, there are alternatives paths.
+For many other careers, there are alternative paths.
 More and more young people are choosing to do apprenticeships after they leave school or college.
-There are now apprenticeships available in thousands of different job roles, from finance to engineering, IT and even law!
+Apprenticeships are available in thousands of different job roles.
+From finance to engineering, IT and even law!

-You might not even have to do A levels either.
-Some apprenticeships start immediately after GCSEs, so there’s a distinct possibility that you can have your dream job before you turn 18!
+Did you know that you might not even have to do A-levels either?
+Some apprenticeships start immediately after GCSEs.
+So there’s a distinct possibility that you can have your dream job before you turn 18!

 2) What skills do you need?